jerrinbright/M2WR-SLAM-ROS/README.md

   <li>AMCL is used to navigate in the mapped environment</li>
 </ul>

+## MAP OF CUSTOM WORLD
+<img width="500" height= "300" src="map/map.png"/>

+## REFERNCES
 To understand the basic URDF M2WR robot, refer https://www.theconstructsim.com/ros-projects-exploring-ros-using-2-wheeled-robot-part-1/

 To make new world in particular a room in this case, go to Building Editor -> Create using the tools in the left widget box -> Save the world -> Exit.
 To learn more about building in Gazebo, refer http://gazebosim.org/tutorials?cat=build_world&tut=building_editor

-SLAM Gmapping was tried here with the custom world.
-The map can be viewed in the map folder.<br>

-## MAP OF CUSTOM WORLD
-<img width="500" height= "300" src="map/map.png"/>